vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

 Other parts of the skin: My plan is to wipe off minor amounts that get on the skin, but if a lot gets on and it's itching and burning, then cleaning it up takes priority over earwax removal.

+### Actual process of application of Ear Wax MD

+I finished closing my laptop and brushing my teeth by around 11:40 PM, and from that point onward I began the preparatory work as planned in the protocol described above.

+I made a few additions:

+* I washed my feet; normally, I get into bed after a bath so my feet are washed, but in this case I was doing it before my bath, so I made a point of washing my feet.

+* I removed my sweatshirt before getting in.

+* I kept my scrunchy on, which is different from when I go to bed to sleep.
+This was to reduce the risk of hair falling over the left ear while I was trying to apply the Ear Wax MD.

+* I kept a paper towel on the somewhat dirty window sill so that I could put stuff there if needed.

+* I made sure my trash can is accessible from my bed so I could throw out the tube once I finished it without getting out of position.

+Here is the timeline of the process:

+* 11:40 PM: I finished brushing teeth and started preparing per the protocol.

+* 11:49 PM: I removed my sweatshirt.

+* 11:55 PM: I started my phone timer and began applying Ear Wax MD in small increments.
+I kept the tube above my ear throughout.
+I squeezed for a couple of seconds, then paused for a few seconds to let it enter.

+* 11:59 PM: After four minutes of application, I paused application for about a minute.
+At this time, I rotated the tube to point up, moved it away from my ear, and capped in.
+This was because my ear felt like it was full of the fluid.

+* 12:00 AM: I resumed application of Ear Wax MD.

+* 12:02 AM: I finished the Ear Wax MD tube and threw it in the trash.

+* 12:03 AM to 12:12 AM: Over this period, I gently wiped off the earwax and fluid from my left ear, while staying in position, using the hand towel I was sleeping on.
+Over the middle of the period, I got the most wax out, with yellow and brown colors (and a bit of red, which might indicate some inflammation).
+By the end, I was not getting any wax out.

+* 12:18 AM: By this point, I no longer felt fluid in my ear but it still felt a little heavy/itchy.

+* 12:25 AM: Around this time, I got out of bed, about 30 minutes after I had started the timer.

+* 12:33 AM to 12:40 AM: This is around the time that I started the irrigation process using the Walgreens earwax removal kit (syringe and bulb).
+It took me a few attempts to get the right temperature setting (it's about halfway from neutral to hot).
+After about 5 to 10 rounds of irrigation, I washed the syringe and bulb with soap and water and left them to dry.
+I did not notice any additional earwax coming out at this stage.

+* 12:40 AM to 12:45 AM: I took photos of the hand towel with the earwax on it, then washed off the earwax with soap and water, then put the hand towel in the laundry for a fuller wash.
+Unfortunately, I got the idea of taking photos only after I had already washed one of three regions on the towel with earwax, so I could only get photos of the other two regions.

+* 12:49 AM: Around this time, I did the minimum audible volume and balance tests with normal headphones.
+The former passed for both ears and the latter also passed; this was the same result as I had gotten for the equivalent tests I did around 11:10 PM (shortly before the ear drop application).